Billy Chapman (character): Films

-In Silent Night, Deadly Night, Billy first appears at age five in 1971, driving with his parents and infant brother, Ricky, to visit his grandfather in a psychiatric care facility on Christmas Eve.
+In Silent Night, Deadly Night, Billy first appears at age five in 1971, driving with his parents and infant brother, Ricky, to visit his apparently catatonic grandfather in a psychiatric care facility on Christmas Eve; when the two are briefly left alone, Billy's grandfather breaks his silence and tells Billy that Santa Claus punishes children who are bad.
 On their way home, his parents stop on a desolate country road where a man in a Santa Claus suit has experienced a car breakdown.
-The man murders Billy's parents in front of him and beats his mother; Billy manages to hide in a ditch, and the killer flees the scene.
+The man, however, is a criminal who had just robbed a liquor store and killed the owner.
+He tries to steal their car, and shoots Billy's father dead when he tries to escape.
+He then attempts to rape Billy's mother, and slits her throat after she hits him; Billy manages to hide in a ditch, and the killer flees the scene.

 Billy and Ricky are placed in an orphanage run by the abusive and strict Mother Superior.
 Shunned by his peers, Billy finds companionship in the sympathetic Sister Margaret.
 At age eight, Billy witnesses two of the teenagers in the orphanage having sex; they are caught by Mother Superior, who punishes them severely.
 In 1984, at age eighteen, Billy leaves the orphanage and acquires a job at Ira's Toy Store.
 As the Christmas season arrives, however, Billy is troubled by hallucinations and posttraumatic stress related to his parents' murders.
 At the store's Christmas Eve party, while wearing a Santa Claus suit, he witnesses his male co-worker Andy attempting to rape his female co-worker/crush Pamela in the stock room.
 Billy snaps and murders them both, strangling Andy with Christmas lights and killing Pamela with a box cutter, then kills his boss Mr. Sims and manager Mrs. Randall.